roualdes/bridgestan/c-example/README.md

    The Makefile in this folder does that by making a copy.

 This dynamic linking will work on Windows, but Windows does not record the paths of shared libraries in executables.
-As such, `full_model.so` will need to be in the same folder as the executable, or on your `PATH`.
+As such, `libNAME_model.so` will need to be in the same folder as the executable, or on your `PATH`.

-On all platforms, dynamic linking requires that the original `name_model.so` object still exist when the executable is run.
+On all platforms, dynamic linking requires that the original `NAME_model.so` object still exist when the executable is run.

 ## Usage with static linking